 Supports Red Blood Cell Production

-In short, transferrin acts like a controlled transport system that ensures iron reaches the right place at the right time.
+Overall, transferrin functions as a regulated transport system that ensures iron reaches the right tissues in the right amount.

 Causes of Low Transferrin Levels